IBM-Cloud/docs/services/mobileaccess/facebook-auth-ios-swift-sdk.md

 Initialize the client SDK by passing the `applicationGUID` and `applicationRoute` parameters.

-A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate
+A common, though not mandatory, place to put the initialization code is in the `application:didFinishLaunchingWithOptions` method of your application delegate.

 1. Get your application parameter values.
 Open your app in the {{site.data.keyword.Bluemix_notm}} dashboard.
 Click **Mobile Options**.
 The `applicationRoute` and `applicationGUID` values are displayed in the **Route** and **App GUID** fields.